USS Essex (CV-9): World War II

 For the remainder of 1944, she continued her frontline action, participating in strikes against Okinawa on 1 October, and Formosa from 1 to 14 October, covering the Leyte landings, taking part in the Battle of Leyte Gulf 24 to 25 October, and continuing the search for enemy fleet units until 30 October, when she returned to Ulithi, Caroline Islands, for replenishment.
 She resumed the offensive and delivered attacks on Manila and the northern Philippine Islands during November.
-On 25 November, for the first time in her far-ranging operations and destruction to the enemy, Essex received damage.
-A kamikaze hit the port edge of her flight deck landing among planes gassed for takeoff causing extensive damage, killing 15, and wounding 44.
+On 25 November, for the first time, Essex received damage.
+A kamikaze flown by Lt.
+Yoshinori Yamaguchi hit the port edge of her flight deck, landing among planes fueled for takeoff, and causing extensive damage, killing 15, and wounding 44.

 Following quick repairs, she operated with the task force off Leyte supporting the occupation of Mindoro 14 to 16 December 1944.
 She rode out Typhoon Cobra and made a special search for survivors afterward.
 With TG 38.3, she participated in the Lingayen Gulf operations, launched strikes against Formosa, Sakishima, Okinawa, and Luzon.
 Entering the South China Sea in search of enemy surface forces, the task force pounded shipping and conducted strikes on Formosa, the China coast, Hainan, and Hong Kong.
 Essex withstood the onslaught of the third typhoon in four months on 20 and 21 January 1945 before striking again at Formosa, Miyako-jima, and Okinawa on 26 and 27 January.

 For the remainder of the war, she operated with TF 58, conducting attacks against the Tokyo area on 16 and 17 February.
-On 25 February 1945, she was deployed to neutralize the enemy's air power before the landings on Iwo Jima and to cripple the aircraft manufacturing industry.
-She sent support missions against Iwo Jima and neighboring islands, but from 23 March to 28 May was employed primarily to support the conquest of Okinawa.
+On 25 February 1945, she was deployed to neutralize the enemy's air power before the landings on Iwo Jima and to cripple the aircraft-manufacturing industry.
+She sent support missions against Iwo Jima and neighboring islands, but from 23 March to 28 May, was employed primarily to support the conquest of Okinawa.
 In the closing days of the war, Essex took part in the final telling raids against the Japanese home islands on 10 July to 15 August 1945.

-Recommission

 Following the surrender of Japan, she continued defensive combat air patrols until 3 September, when she was ordered to Bremerton, Washington, for inactivation.
 She arrived at Puget Sound on 15 September.
-On 9January 1947, she was decommissioned and placed in reserve.
-Modernization endowed Essex with a new flight deck, and a streamlined island superstructure on 16 January 1951, when she was recommissioned, with Captain A. W. Wheelock commanding.